Request for reconsideration

 Where to Send Your Information

-Please email, mail, or fax your Reevaluation Request form, letter, and supporting documentation directly to the financial aid office.
+Please submit your Reevaluation Request form, letter, and supporting documentation directly to the financial aid office through our secure document submittal portal.
+Only submit a reevalutation request if you have already received a financial aid package from Reed College.
 All requests must be signed by the parent (if parental information is submitted) and/or student (if student information is submitted).
 A written response to the reevaluation request will be sent to the person who submits the request.